Book your free visit!

 Pet Bereavement service, Samaritans or Mind can help you deal with your loss.

-It is important to understand that you will legally pass ownership of your pet to Raystede and will have no further
+It is important to understand that you will legally pass ownership of your animal to Raystede and will have no further

 rights in relation to them.
 This is a confidential service; please be aware we cannot share details of new owners, nor

 can we provide updates.
-You are welcome to track your pet’s progress on our website; this will describe the
+You are welcome to track your animal’s progress on our website; this will describe the

 requirements we are seeking from their future home, and state when they are reserved to a new family.

-If the circumstances leading to your pet’s rehoming change while they are in our care, please get in touch; we can
+If the circumstances leading to your animal’s rehoming change while they are in our care, please get in touch; we can

 discuss what has changed and how best to move forward.
 Raystede will always act in the best interests of the animal.